MiracleUFO/MiracleUFO/README.md

 ## Heyyy...
 I'm Miracle 👋

-The 'real real': I'm human and I build stuff.
+The 'short bio': I'm human.
+I build stuff good.

 The 'professional bio': I'm a Fullstack SDE (Software Development Engineer) who loves to create web-based, innovative solutions to _people problems_.
 My toolkit consists mostly of MERN, and it would seem that I'm prone to committing several styling tweaks one after the other.